ConnorWorrell/TheRecipeProject/Recipes/RedCurry.md

 ## Eating Later

-1. Thaw if frozen, microwave curry and rice separately
+1. Thaw if frozen, microwave curry and rice separately.
-2. Combine and serve
+2. Combine and serve.

 Tags: